umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Settings/index.md

 5. Click **Submit**.
 6. Click **Save Settings**.

-When you click on **Edit** approval group, you are presented with various configuration options for that group.
+When you click on **Edit** approval group, you are presented with different configuration options for that group.
 For more information on the approval group settings, see the [Settings](../Approval-Groups/index.md#settings) section in the [Approval Groups](../Approval-Groups/index.md) article.

 ## Document type approval flows